It’s my job to test vacuums, and these are the 9 best vacuum cleaners that have impressed me the most

 Reasons to avoid

-The Clean Sense IQ Technology works brilliantly to detect and then act upon the level of dirt or debris on your floors, making for a fantastic and thorough clean without having to so much as think about it.
+The Clean Sense IQ Technology works brilliantly to detect and then act upon the level of dirt or debris on your floors, resulting in a fantastic and thorough clean without requiring much effort.

 Features we loved during testing

-The capacity of this vacuum to transform into a smaller handheld model is phenomenal, and you'll be reaching for the smaller attachments all the time to resolve smaller messes all over your home quickly.
-One standout feature that we are obsessed with are the anti-odour capsules that slot right into the dustbin to help banish those musty smells when you're emptying your vacuum – which you can imagine is a huge plus that we wish more vacuums offered.
+A major perk of this vacuum is that it'll transform into a smaller handheld in seconds, and you'll be reaching for the smaller attachments all the time to resolve smaller messes all over your home quickly.
+One standout feature that we are obsessed with is the anti-odour capsules that slot right into the dustbin to help banish those musty smells when you're emptying your vacuum, which you can imagine is a huge plus that we wish more vacuums offered.

-These features combined make are what earns it a top spot to be esteemed as the best vacuum cleaner in our guide for most people, as we wholeheartedly understand that the Dyson Gen5detect's price tag is far above average.
-While the Shark Stratos IZ420UKT is of course, still an investment, you can regularly find it on sale for less than £250, making it an extremely viable alternative if you want to indulge in the benefits of advanced cleaning technology and suction power without breaking the bank.
+These features combined are what earn it a podium spot as one of the best vacuum cleaners in our guide for most people, as we wholeheartedly understand that the Dyson Gen5detect's price tag is far above average.
+And while the Shark Stratos IZ420UKT is, of course, still an investment, you can regularly find it on sale for less than £250, making it an extremely viable alternative if you want to indulge in the benefits of advanced cleaning technology and suction power without breaking the bank.

 Read our Shark Stratos IZ420UKT cordless vacuum review for more details.